Completing the FAFSA Form Determines Eligibility for Federal Student Aid

 Your EFC remains constant, no matter which college your child attends.
 The difference between your EFC and a college’s cost of attendance equals your child’s financial need.
 Your child’s financial needs will be different at every school.

-After your EFC is calculated, the financial aid administrator at your child’s school will attempt to craft an aid package to meet your child’s financial need by offering a combination of loans, grants, scholarships, and work-study.
+After your EFC is calculated, the financial aid administrator at your child’s school will attempt to craft an aid package to meet your child’s financial needs by offering a combination of loans, grants, scholarships, and work-study.
 Keep in mind that colleges are not obligated to meet 100% of your child’s financial needs.
 If they don’t, you are responsible for paying the difference.
 Colleges often advertise on their website and brochures whether they meet “100% of demonstrated need.”

 Should I File the FAFSA Even if My Child is Unlikely to Qualify for Student Aid?